lionheart1022/Bet-Game-API-Flask/README.md

 Token can be obtained either when registering new user (`POST /players`) or with dedicated login method (`POST /players/login`).
+Token is valid for one year, but can be invalidated by changing password.

 Parameters for endpoints can be passed either as GET arguments, as POST form data or in a JSON object (with corresponding content-type).